khanhtran0111/Secure-file-encryption-tool/README.md

     ```

 2. In the GUI, select the file you want to encrypt.
-3. Enter your secret key, then it will be convert to the encryption key (32 bytes) and nonce (12 bytes).
+3. Enter your secret key, which will be converted to the encryption key (32 bytes) and nonce (12 bytes).
 4. Choose the output format (binary).
 5. Click the "Encrypt" button.